AmaaniGoose/amaanigoose.github.io/index.md

 ## Certifications

+- Amazon Machine Learning Summer School 2022
 - Coursera: Introduction to Financial Markets
 - Coursera:  Front-End Web UI Frameworks and Tools React
 - Coursera:  Front-End Web UI Frameworks and Tools React Native
 - Coursera:  Front-End Web UI Frameworks and Tools Angular
 - Coursera:  Back-End Web UI Frameworks and Tools NodeJs, Express and MongoDB

+## Honors & Awards

+-  International English Olympiad: International Rank 1
+-  Surendra Paul Scholarship Award from Apeejay Schools for exceptional academic achievement and flawless conduct
+-  Our team participated in Innovation Sprint competition organized by Atal Incubation Centre, JNU and Forge accelerator and our idea, ”Subscription Service for Home-cooked Meals” was shortlisted for incubation.
+-  Finalist at Mock Stock Challenge @ Bullseye 2021
+-  Bagged 1st Position in the History Quiz organised by SBSC, DU
+-  First position in Coding Challenge by Kyron, IIIT-Delhi

+## Co-Curricular Activities:

+-  Authored Solution to Review Exercises, Statistics by David Freedman 3rd Ed.
+Currently published on Amazon.
+-  Selected as Co-President at CoLD, the Computer Science Club of SE, JNU.
+-  Regular participation in technical events and quizzes.

+## Extra-Curricular Activities

+-  Class representative since 2020
+-  Ex-Executive at Abhinay, the Drama Club of JNU SE
+-  Market participant since 2020 and blog author at Amaan’s Almanac.

+## Volunteering

+-  Open Source Contributor at Hacktoberfest in 2020 and 2021.
+-  Web Developer at Pawsome Foundation, an organization dedicated to animal well-being.
+-  Took part in Each One Teach One program in high school.

 ## Hobbies